laurynas-biveinis/unodb/README.md

 formatting is configured through git  clean/fuzz filters.
 To enable it, do `git config --local include.path ../.gitconfig`.
 If for any reason you need to disable it temporarily, do `git config  --local --unset include.path`

+When building this project alone and not as a part of another project, add `-DSTANDALONE=ON` CMake option.
+It will enable extra global debug checks that require whole programs to be compiled with them.
+Currently this consists of libstdc+++ debug mode.

 To make compiler warnings fatal, add `-DFATAL_WARNINGS=ON` CMake option.